 This measure has been NQF-endorsed since 2011.
-The measure is based on the APA and Bright Future guidelines, which recommend eight well-care visits from the time a child is born to the point at which he or she reaches 15 months of age.
-The measure is supported by two clinical practice guidelines that are based on expert opinion.
-While reviewing Scientific Acceptability, some Committee members expressed concern that the reliability testing only assessed children who received six or more visits.
-The Committee requested that the developer submit additional reliability testing within one year that includes measure score reliability for well-child visits from zero through five visits.
-NCQA expressed a willingness to work with the Committee and NQF staff to update the reliability testing, but cautioned that one year might not be enough time to update the measure testing given NCQA's three to four year review cycle.
+The measure is based on the AAP and Bright Future guidelines, which recommend 8 well-care visits from the time a child is born to the point at which he or she reaches 15 months of age.
+The measure is supported by 2 clinical practice guidelines that are based on expert opinion.
+While reviewing Scientific Acceptability, some Committee members expressed concern that the reliability testing only assessed children who received 6 or more visits.
+The Committee requested that the developer submit additional reliability testing within 1 year that includes measure score reliability for well-child visits from 0 through 5 visits.
+NCQA expressed a willingness to work with the Committee and NQF staff to update the reliability testing, but cautioned that 1 year might not be enough time to update the measure testing given NCQA's 3- to 4-year review cycle.
 Following this discussion, the Committee voted to recommend the measure for continued endorsement.

-1407: Immunizations for Adolescents (National Committee for Quality Assurance, NCQA) - Recommended
+1407: Immunizations for Adolescents (National Committee for Quality Assurance, NCQA)-Recommended

-Description: The percentage of adolescents 13 years of age who had the recommended immunizations (meningococcal vaccine and one tetanus, diphtheria toxoids and acellular pertussis vaccine (Tdap) or one tetanus, diphtheria toxoids vaccine (Td)) by their 13th birthday.
+Description: The percentage of adolescents 13 years of age who had the recommended immunizations (meningococcal vaccine and 1 tetanus, diphtheria toxoids and acellular pertussis vaccine (Tdap) or 1 tetanus, diphtheria toxoids vaccine (Td)) by their 13th birthday.
 Type of Measure: Process.
 Level of Analysis: Health Plan, Integrated Delivery System.
 Setting of Care: Ambulatory Care, Clinician Office/Clinic.
 Data Source: Administrative claims, Electronic Clinical Data, Paper Medical Records.